plone/documentation/docs/classic-ui/viewlets.md

     """
 ```

-We need to create this {file}`common.py` file so we can tell Plone to render our custom templates for these viewlets.
+We need to create the file {file}`common.py`, so we can tell Plone to render our custom templates for these viewlets.
 Without this piece in place, our viewlets will render with Plone defaults.

-{file}`theme/browser/common.py`:
+In {file}`theme/browser/common.py`:

 ```python
 from Products.Five.browser.pagetemplatefile import ViewPageTemplateFile